keithmaguire/keithmaguire.github.com/_posts/2012-11-16-refine-two-columns-have-the-same-information-but-jumbled-up.markdown

 	.fingerprint()
 {% endhighlight %}

-(It doesn't have to be on different lines, but it doesn't mess it up and I find that easier to read) Both of those lines are the mostly the same except that `value` in the first is replaced with `cells.Name2.value`
+The only change between the two lines is that `value` in the first is replaced with `cells.Name2.value` in the second

 ![new column with true or false](/images/foreachfingerprint/Selection_005.png )